 See Related: Fun & Best Things to Do in St. Charles, Missouri

 Known as the birthplace of rock and roll, Memphis is a must-see destination for music lovers of all types.
 From blues to gospel and soul, Beale Street is the place to go to experience the best of Memphis music.

 In addition to great music, Memphis is also home to the National Civil Rights Museum, which tells the story of the American civil rights movement.

-Peabody Hotel is a great place to stay in Memphis if you want to see the famous ducks who reside in the hotel’s lobby.
+Peabody Hotel is a great place to stay in Memphis if you want to see the famous ducks that reside in the hotel’s lobby.